Muterra/doc-golix/spec.md

 # Identity containers (GIDC)

 + Preferred stored file extension: no extension
-+ Secondary stored file extension: .guid
++ Secondary stored file extension: .ghid
 + Tertiary stored file extension: .gidc

 Identities are contained within specially-formatted container objects.
 Unlike other Golix objects, identity containers do not require a binding to persist.
 A persistence provider should only remove an identity container under extreme circumstances; they should be considered, generally speaking, to be indefinitely persistent.
-However, they may be bound by dynamic bindings, and that dynamic address may be used as a proxy for the author's GUID.
+However, they may be bound by dynamic bindings, and that dynamic address may be used as a proxy for the author's GHID.

-Because they may have different versions, identity containers are not necessarily deterministically reproducible; rebuilding them from the base public keys without knowing what identity container version was originally used will generally result in a different author GUID.
+Because they may have different versions, identity containers are not necessarily deterministically reproducible; rebuilding them from the base public keys without knowing what identity container version was originally used will generally result in a different author GHID.
 Furthermore, each individual identity container can only support a single ciphersuite.

-An author using multiple author GUIDs for the same public keys may have catastrophic consequences for that author, but will leave the network unaffected.
+An author using multiple author GHIDs for the same public keys may have catastrophic consequences for that author, but will leave the network unaffected.
 Given the difficulty of identity recreation, Golix best practices are to **always** wrap identity containers within a dynamic binding as a proxy, *even if there is only a single GIDC associated with that entity.*

-The file hash of the GIDC container (or, again, its dynamic binding proxy) is the Author/Recipient GUID for all other objects.
+The file hash of the GIDC container (or, again, its dynamic binding proxy) is the Author/Recipient GHID for all other objects.

 ## Format